HHCHunter/HITMAN/h6xxtea/README.md

 1. Use the ENCRYPT thumbs.bat batch file.

 ## ENGINE USE
-1. Replace your un-modified thumbs.dat
+1. Replace your un-modified thumbs.dat with your modified file.